Funny You Should Ask (2017 game show): Gameplay

+Big Money Round

 In the bonus round, three multiple-choice questions are asked to which the celebrities give answers, only one of which is true.
 The questions get progressively harder and more answers are given for each successive question: three for the first, four for the second and six for the third and final question (with the last answer always being an obvious "joke" answer).
 The champion, if successful, wins $5,000.
 However, if any question is missed, the bonus round ends.